-When we started talking about taking a vacation that required us to fly, my first question was obviously, “Can I take my crochet hook on an airplane?”
-I see this and other travel-related questions on Facebook all the time so I decided to share my travel tips and what I’ve found in my research for my own trip here for you.
+When planning our first family vacation that required airline travel after learning to crochet, my first question was obviously, “Can I take my crochet hook on an airplane?”.
+This is a really common question that I see others ask on Facebook all the time so I decided to share my travel tips and what I’ve found in my research for my own trip here for you to help assist you in answer your travel-related questions.

 Pin it for later Save